 Note that short-nosed breeds require crates that exceed these guidelines by 10%.

-The crate door must take up one whole side of the crate, it must be made from welded metal mesh, and lock securely.
+The travel crate door must take up one whole side of the crate, it must be made from welded metal mesh, and lock securely.

 The crate must be held together by metal hardware.
 This is very important to note, as many commercially produced flying crates come with plastic hardware, which you’ll need to replace.